jon-harper/OmniBox/docs/support/psu.md

 PSU trays are found in the [:material-git: `/Trays/PSU`][git_psu] git folder.
 Expanding support for new power supplies is an area of focus; a template will be available in future releases.

+!!! note "Note: M4 Screws"
+    Power supplies will only work with M4 *button head* screws.
+Socket head cap screws have heads that are too tall to fit the PSU in the case.

 <!-- Template
 [![product picture][img_btt_skr_3]{width="200"}][img_]